Biogenesis - introduction

 Speciation - genetic algorithms for Bayesian neural networks

 For Bayesian artificial neural networks (ANNs), we have a set of input parameters and two output values - the prediction from the network and its associated uncertainty.
-Assuming that we want to avoid wild predictions, we can use a fitness function Fi which incorporates both of these outputs, for example
+Assuming that we want to avoid wild predictions, we can use a fitness function $F_i$ which incorporates both of these outputs, for example:

-in which L is the number of models in the predicting committee, $ \sigma_{y}^{(l)}$ is the uncertainty associated with the prediction of each committee member l, t is the target output for the optimisation, and fi is the committee prediction.
+in which $L$ is the number of models in the predicting committee, $\sigma_{y}^{(l)}$ is the uncertainty associated with the prediction of each committee member $l$, $t$ is the target output for the optimisation, and $f_i$ is the committee prediction.

 The basic chromosome, as mentioned above, can consist of the set of inputs to the network.